mkielo3/inekf/README.md

 InEKF is split into a couple different libraries

 ### Core
-This library includes all the Lie Groups, `InEKF`, and `GenericMeasureModel` classes along with the base classes `MeasureModel`, `ProcessModel`.
+This library includes all the Lie Groups and `InEKF` classes along with the base classes `MeasureModel` and `ProcessModel`.

 ### Inertial